zeerayne/sddm-hyprland/README.md

 # sddm-hyprland

-- Sddm wayland using Hyprland as compositor
+- SDDM wayland on Hyprland Compositor
 - HyDE's sddm wayland configuration

 # Installation

+Base installation guide for sddm-hyprland.
+This should work on any distro that has sddm and hyprland installed.

 ### Manual (makefile)